PARVATI-UNITN/PYTHON-10dni/README.md

 year not divisible by 400 is not a leap year.
 If the year is not a century year, the code checks if it is divisible by 4, in which case it is a leap year.
 Otherwise, it is not a leap year.
 The result is printed accordingly.
 The final line of the code performs a simple division, printing the result of `6 / 2`, which is `3.0`.

+Perfect numbers between 100: The Python code is designed to identify and print all perfect numbers between 1 and 100.
+A perfect number is one that is equal to the sum of its proper divisors, excluding the number itself.
+The outer loop iterates through each integer i from 1 to 99.
+For each i, an inner loop sums up all its divisors, which are stored in the variable f.
+If the sum of the divisors f equals i, then i is a perfect number, and the program prints that i is a "PERFECT NUMBER".
+Otherwise, it prints that i is "NOT PERFECT NUMBER".
+The code correctly identifies perfect numbers such as 6 and 28, while also indicating which numbers are not perfect.

 8- 08dni:

 This code calculates the volume of a cube based on user input.
 It first prompts the user to enter the length of a side of the cube using the `input()` function, which captures the value as a string.
 The `float()` function